Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 ## [PandasAI Agent](https://github.com/Coral-Protocol/Pandas-ai-Agent)

-PandasAI Agent lets you ask natural language questions about your Excel or CSV files using a local LLM (e.g., Llama 3.1), just provide the file path and your query to get instant answers.
+PandasAI Agent lets you ask natural language questions about your Excel or CSV files using a local LLM (e.g., Qwen3), just provide the file path and your query to get instant answers.

 <details>

 ### Responsibility

-**PandasAI Agent** helps you answer data-related questions about Excel or CSV files using a local LLM (e.g., Llama 3.1) via PandasAI.
+**PandasAI Agent** helps you answer data-related questions about Excel or CSV files using a local LLM (e.g., Qwen3) via PandasAI.
 Simply provide the file path and your natural language question—the agent will query the data and return the answer.

 ### Details